Namibia is a stunning country in Southern Africa. Well known for the Namib Desert, the Atlantic Ocean coast and the diverse wildlife.

 To travel around Namibia you can take an organized tour or rent a jeep and drive on your own.
 Public transports are nearly non-existent and are not a solution for travellers.

 It’s not easy to travel as a vegan in Namibia.
-For most Namibians, the idea of vegetarianism or veganism is slightly bizarre, to say the least.
-So expect the following at restaurants, “Do you have any vegetarian/vegan options?” or “are there any dishes without meat?”
-Staff: “We have Chicken and the fish is good” and when you say you don’t eat either, there will be a shocked look followed by a hummmm.. 🙂
+For most Namibians, the idea of veganism is slightly bizarre, to say the least.
+So expect the following at restaurants, “Do you have any vegan options?” or “are there any dishes without meat?”
+Staff: “We have delicious chicken and also fish..” and when you say you don’t eat either, you will see a shocked faced followed by a hummmm.. 🙂 at least that was my experience.

 Namibia is a ‘meat-eating-country’ with lots of restaurants selling game like oryx and kudu.
 Some places even offer you to hunt your own meat, there’s also a big market for fur and leather products.